-On September 7, 2023, RPT 1109 Commerce Corner entered into a guaranteed maximum price contract to expand the Company's property located at 1109 Commerce Boulevard, Logan Township, New Jersey ("Commerce Corner") by approximately 141,000 square feet (the "Commerce Expansion").
-Commerce Corner is a 259,910 rentable square-foot, 100% leased multi-tenant warehouse and distribution center acquired by the Company in 2014.
-The Commerce Expansion is expected to cost approximately \$29,000 and construction commenced in October 2023.
-The Commerce Expansion is being undertaken to accommodate the growth initiatives of Performance Food Group (NYSE: PFGC), who has entered into a 15-year lease with RPT 1109 Commerce to take possession of the Commerce Expansion space upon its substantial completion.
-In connection therewith, Performance Food Group's lease for its existing space at Commerce Corner has been extended to be coterminous, bringing Performance Food Group's footprint to approximately 301,000 square feet once the Commerce Expansion is complete.
+On September 7, 2023, RPT 1109 Commerce Corner, LLC ("RPT 1109 Commerce"), entered into a guaranteed maximum price contract to expand the Company's property located at 1109 Commerce Boulevard, Logan Township, New Jersey ("Commerce Corner") by approximately 141,000 square feet (the "Commerce Expansion").
+Commerce Corner was a 259,910 rentable square-foot, 100% leased multi-tenant warehouse and distribution center acquired by the Company in 2014.
+The Commerce Expansion was completed in October 2024 and was fully funded from the Construction Commitment for a total cost of approximately \$26,000.
+The Commerce Expansion was undertaken to accommodate the growth initiatives of Performance Food Group, Inc. (NYSE: PFGC), who entered into a 15-year lease with RPT 1109 Commerce to take possession of the Commerce Expansion space upon its substantial completion.
+In connection therewith, Performance Food Group's lease for its existing space at Commerce Corner has been similarly extended to be coterminous, bringing Performance Food Group's footprint to approximately 301,000 square feet with a lease maturity in October 2039.
+After completion of the Commerce Expansion, the Construction Commitment was closed and the Revolving Commitment became \$120,000.